KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

   The image of entropy coiled, uncoiling.

 - **The Churning of the Ocean** (Hindu cosmology) —
-  A dynamic interplay of entropic dispersion and centropic synthesis.
+  A dynamic interplay of entropic dispersion and centropic coherence.

 - **Avalokiteśvara** —
   A reflected form of **DP / DL compassion**,